TalAter/sweep/vault/README.md

 ## The install dialog

 Sweep's analysis surfaces in a TUI dialog.
+Sweep surfaces signals so the user can decide; it does not deliver verdicts on the user's behalf.
+There is no "all clear" green state — the dialog reads neutral when no concerning signals are present and warning when they are.
+Absence of red flags is not endorsement.

 Two states.

 **Allow.** No concerning signals.
 Soft LLM-prose verdict at the top.
 Signal panel below — `✓` known-positive, `◯` neutral.
 Behavior list framed *"things this script appears to do (not exhaustive)"* — sweep does not claim totality.
 Buttons: `[Cancel] [Run] [Read source]`.
 Cancel is the default focus.